GaetanLF/Python-M2-QEA/README.md

 the risk of a multitude of diseases, such as coronary heart diseases, diabetes or other illnesses that affect blood vessels (NHS 2022).

-For further inquiry, please contact either Julia schmidt or Gaëtan LE FLOCH.
+For further inquiry, please contact either Julia SCHMIDT or Gaëtan LE FLOCH.